-We have broad discretion over the use of net proceeds we receive in this offering, and despite our efforts may not use them in a manner that increases the value of your investment.
+We have broad discretion over the use of net proceeds we receive from the sale of 4,000,000 shares of Class A common stock in this offering, and despite our efforts may not use them in a manner that increases the value of your investment.

-Our management has broad discretion to use the net proceeds we receive in this offering to fund our operations and could spend these funds in ways that do not improve our results of operations or enhance the value of our Class A common stock.
+Our management has broad discretion to use the net proceeds we receive from the sale of 4,000,000 shares of Class A common stock in this offering for general corporate purposes and could spend these funds in ways that do not improve our results of operations or enhance the value of our Class A common stock.
 The failure by our management to apply these funds effectively could have an adverse effect on our business and cause the price of our Class A common stock to decline.